Djvu ransomware removal instructions

-Djvu is a high-risk virus that was discovered by Michael Gillespie.
+Djvu is a high-risk virus that belongs to STOP malware family.
+It was firstly discovered by Michael Gillespie.
 It is categorized as ransomware and designed to lock (encrypt) files using a cryptography algorithm.
 Djvu renames each encrypted file by adding the ".djvu" or ".djvu*" extension (updated variants of this ransomware use ".djvuu", ".udjvu", ".djvuq", ".uudjvu", ".djvus", ".djuvt", ".djvur", and ".DJVUT" extensions for encrypted files).
 For example, "1.jpg" becomes "1.jpg.djvu" or "1.jpg.djvu*".
 All Djvu victims are provided with a ransom-demand message in a "_openme.txt" text file.

 According to the ransom message created by Djvu's developers, all files (photos, documents, databases, documents, and so on) were encrypted using a strong encryption algorithm.
 To retrieve them, victims are encouraged to purchase a decryption tool (in effect, pay a ransom).
 They provide two email addresses (firstname.lastname@example.org and email@example.com), one of which should be used when contacting Djvu's developers.
 They also assign a personal ID to be used in the email subject so that cyber criminals can identify individual victims.
 When contacted, they are likely to provide a Bitcoin (or other cryptocurrency) wallet for transfer of the ransom payment.
 According to ransomware developers, they will provide a 50% discount for victims who contact them within 72 hours following encryption.
 Furthermore, they offer free decryption of one file as 'proof' that they are capable of decryption and can be trusted.
 Cyber criminals behind this malicious program also warn victims against using other decryption tools, since this will supposedly cause permanent data loss.
 Typically, people who design these infections use cryptographies that generate unique keys and often store them on remote servers controlled by them.
 Therefore, only Djvu's developers can provide victims with decryption tools/keys.
 This ransomware is thus 'uncrackable' and there are no tools currently capable of decryption free of charge.
 Note that, in any case, most cyber criminals cannot be trusted.
 They do not provide decryption keys/tools even if their ransom demands are met.
 In these cases, the only free way to restore files is to use an existing data backup.